AI Weekly Report Briefing

 Example 2: Portfolio Optimization Under Market Fluctuations

 Another example involves portfolio optimization.
 Suppose you have a portfolio of assets, and you’re modeling its performance based on expected returns and risks.
-The portfolio value, , is optimized for a basic market condition:
+The portfolio value, VV , is optimized for a basic market condition:

 Now, let’s introduce a perturbation to account for small fluctuations in the market, such as temporary spikes in volatility or sudden changes in asset correlations.
 We model this perturbation as: